carbon-design-system/sveld/CONTRIBUTING.md

 1. Build the library
 2. Run unit/svelte-check/integration tests in parallel

-The CI should pass if no errors are thrown.
+The CI should pass if no unexpected errors occur.

 ## Submitting a Pull Request